renjohn/SitefinityDocker/README.md

 The renderer project is setup to only build the renderer container each time and rely on prebuilt backend containers for effeciency.
 This project assumes that most of the work and customizations are contained in the front end Renderer project.
 This requires that you build out the backend containers first.
 The only time you will need to rebuild the backend contianers is for module installation, upgrades, and customizations to the backend cms.
 If you are still developing modules and customizations for the backend, it is recommended you use option 2 below for faster development times.

 ### Option 1:
 This option will pull the .NET SDK docker image to build the Sitefinity backend, and publish it to .NET Runtime docker image.
-This is the "docker" way of doing things, but requires a lot more hard drive space and time to execute.
+This is the "docker" way of doing things, but requires a lot more hard drive space and time (15m vs 1.5h) to execute.
 If you are doing a lot of development on the Sitefinity CMS backend or have limited drive space, please use Option 2.
-1. Run `init.ps` in the root directory of the project.
+1. Run `init.ps1` in the root directory of the project.
 This will build out the backend and frontend containers
+  * Watch for any errors and you will need to troubleshoot them before continuing on
 2. Open the Renderer solution in Visual studio
 3. Switch the build context to Docker Compose
 4. Debug the project using Docker Compose